pizlonator/fil-c-website/source/optfil.md

 Additionally, `/opt/fil/bin/pkgconf` knows about the packages available in `/opt/fil`.

 This allows Fil-C libraries and programs to coexist with non-Fil-C libraries and programs on any modern Linux distribution.
+Segregating Fil-C libraries and binaries into a separate directory structure avoids [ABI compatibility problems](runtime.html).
+The Fil-C compiler is smart enough to know that if it finds itself installed in `/opt/fil/bin`, then it should:

+- Use `/opt/fil/include` and `/opt/fil/lib/clang/20/include` for headers.
+- Use `/opt/fil/lib` for libraries and CRT object files.
+- Use `/opt/fil/bin/ld` as its linker.

 The alternatives to `/opt/fil` are the [pizfix slice](pizfix.html) and the [Pizlix Linux distribution](pizlix.html).